petrobras/ross/docs/getting_started/installation.md

 ## Install Python

 The first step is to install Python.
-Since ROSS requires several packages to be installed besides Python, such as numpy and scipy, we recommend installing [miniforge](https://conda-forge.org/download/) or [Anaconda](https://docs.anaconda.com/free/anaconda/index.html) (version 3.9 or higher) which is a scientific Python distribution that aims to simplify package management and deployment.
+Since ROSS requires several packages to be installed besides Python, such as numpy and scipy, we recommend installing [miniforge](https://conda-forge.org/download/) or [Anaconda](https://docs.anaconda.com/free/anaconda/index.html) (Python 3.12 or higher) which is a scientific Python distribution that aims to simplify package management and deployment.
 It contains Python and a large number of packages that are commonly used.
 Alternatively, you may refer to the [Python website](http://www.python.org/).
-ROSS code is tested in Python 3.9 and higher.
+ROSS is tested on Python 3.12, 3.13 and 3.14.
+Supported Python and dependency versions follow [SPEC 0](https://scientific-python.org/specs/spec-0000/); see the contributing guide for details.

 ## Install ROSS